lichenaut/anbamap-be/README.md

 #### Database Structure

-Database keys are of the form 'code:url', where 'code' is a two-letter region code, and 'url' is the URL of a piece of scraped media. 'url' itself serves as the key for the following fields:
+Database keys are of the form 'code:url', where 'code' is a two-letter region code, and 'url' is the URL of a piece of scraped media.
+A key has the following fields:

 | Field       | Description                           |
 | ----------- | ------------------------------------- |